Define Your Team's Work Schedule

 Assigning Schemes to Users

-Once you have created a capacity scheme, assign users to it so their workload calculations use the correct daily hours.
+After you create a capacity scheme, assign users to it so their workload calculations use the correct daily hours.

 My Account showing Work Capacity Scheme with weekly hours breakdown (Mon-Fri 8h, Sat-Sun 0h)